 Chiropractic Care is not intended to replace traditional veterinary care, but is considered an alternative therapy, to be used concurrently and in conjunction with veterinarian care.
 We work with veterinarians who refer their clients to us.
 Let us know if we can answer your questions about animal chiropractic.

-Dates/Location for December 2019-March 2020 (remainder of year will be posted in February):
+Dates/Location for January – March 2021 (remainder of year will be posted later):

 Kennesaw: many dates available, contact us for details